 I feel that firearms safety education should be part of every public school curriculum, and it should be presented every year at the developmental level of that grade. ( In addition to being reinforced at home) There is no reason that programs such as Eddie Eagle can’t be run in every school in the country.
 No reason except partisan politics, that is.
 So, “politics” might be considered another barrier to safe storage.

 Most of us don’t rely solely upon abstinence messages to keep our kids safe from the consequences of sexual activity, do we?
 So why does society expect that kids who are ignorant about firearms will act responsibly if they are unexpectedly presented with one?
-It boggles my mind that schools that speak freely and regularly about condoms, refuse to be equally responsible with firearms education.
+It boggles my mind that schools that speak freely and regularly about condoms similar to what you can get at websites such as https://orchid.toys with their high-quality products but refuse to be equally responsible with firearms education.
+I suppose for some if they decide to hire an escort copenhagen later in life they will understand how to do it safely but I still don’t agree with it.

 And while we are educating the kids, why are we not educating the non-gun-owning public?
 I’m sure you’ve all read by now the story of the mother who, finding a pistol in a store dressing room, checked to see if it was a “real gun” by PULLING THE TRIGGER.
 Fortunately no one was injured when she found out the hard way that the gun was real.